 - Inserting Sparklines to see patterns in data

 - Taking advantage of enhancements to the Conditional Formatting feature

 - Analyzing data from multiple sources using the PowerPivot for Excel add-in

 - Maintaining file compatibility with older versions

-If you ever needed to insert graphics or math equations in your worksheets, there are some great new features I'm sure you'll like.
-You can even compile data from many different sources, even enterprise databases, into the same worksheet and analyze them as easily as if they were on your own hard drive.
-Since this is a New Features course, I'm going to assume you already use Excel and just want to know what the new features of the 2010 version are.
-If you are new to excel, you should watch some of the Essential Training movies on lynda.com first.
+If you ever needed to insert graphics or math equations in your worksheets, there're some great new features I'm sure you'll like.
+You can even compile data from many different sources, even Enterprise databases, into the same worksheet, and analyze them as easily as if they were on your own hard drive.
+Since this is a new features course, I'm going to assume you already use Excel and just want to know what the new features of the 2010 version are.
+If you're new to Excel, you should watch some of the essential training movies on Lynda.com first.